hansbuehler/cdxbasics/README.md

 A common issue when using dictionary-based code is that we might misspell one of the parameters.
 Unless this is a mandatory parameter we might not notice that we have not actually changed its value in the code below.

-To check that all values of <tt>config</tt> are read use <tt>done()</tt>
+To check that all values of `config` are read use `done()`

     config.done()    # checks that we have read all keywords.

 It will alert you if there are keywords or children which haven't been read.
 Most likely, those will be typos.
-Consider the following example where <tt>width</tt> is misspelled in our config:
+Consider the following example where `width` is misspelled in our config:

     class Network(object):
         def __init__( self, config ):